sora7672/viper_tracking/docs/devlog.md

 One of the biggest challenges emerged when the GUI refused to close cleanly because Tkinter’s mainloop wouldn’t exit properly.
 I spent nearly two weeks debugging threads, tracing state changes, and testing different shutdown scenarios.
 In the end, the solution was to inject an "after" method call into the root window to trigger a graceful shutdown.
-That single fix took me way to many hours, but I learned more about event loops and GUI lifecycles than any tutorial could ever teach me.
+That single fix took me way too many hours, but I learned more about event loops and GUI lifecycles than any tutorial could ever teach me.

 Soon after that, I began reworking the label system.
 At that point, labels were still saved per window as a simple string list.
 It felt like a smart choice back then, since the tool was supposed to stay small.